hashicorp/consul/website/source/docs/guides/production-acls.html.md

 $ export CONSUL_HTTP_TOKEN=<your_token_here>
 ```

-All of the following commands can be completed on the same server, in this
+All of the following commands in this guide can
+be completed on the same server, in this
+example server "consul-server-one".

-example "consul-server-one".  ## Apply Individual Tokens to Agents
+## Apply Individual Tokens to Agents

 Adding tokens to agents is a three step process.